11 Headboard Alternatives to Decorate Your Bed in Style

 If you don’t wish to use traditional headboards in your room, you can replace them with reclaimed wood.
 This is simply wood that has been used for something in the past, which can be repurposed to use as headboards.

-If you’re into arts and crafts, reclaimed wood will be very easy for you to make.
+If you’re into arts and crafts, reclaimed wood will be very easy for you to finish.
 Furthermore, these headboard alternatives are available in pre-made or custom options in a wide range of sizes and finishes.

 Tapestries & Curtains